Website icon Xpert.Digital

 Electromobility is coming

-In 2009 there were just under 1,500 electric cars in Germany.
-A good decade later, according to the Federal Motor Transport Authority, there will already be around 309,000 electric vehicles in 2021.
-Not Tesla, but Renault's Zoe was the most frequently registered electric car in Germany in 2020 with almost 30,000 new registrations (2nd place: Tesla Model 3 - 17,438).
-However, worldwide, Tesla and its Model 3 lead the ranking of electric car sales at the end of 2020 with around 813,000 vehicles sold, ahead of VW, SAIC and BMW.
-The Nissan Leaf follows in second place worldwide with almost 500,000 electric cars sold.
-Tesla Model S occupies third place with just over 300,000 new registrations.
+In 2009 there were almost a few 1,500 electric cars in Germany.
+A good decade later, according to the Federal Motor Transport Authority, around 309,000 electric vehicles are already in 2021.
+Not Tesla, but the Zoe von Renault was the most frequently registered electric car in Germany in 2020 with almost 30,000 new registrations (2nd place: Tesla Model 3 – 17.438).
+However, Tesla with his model 3 at the end of 2020 with around 813,000 vehicles sold in the ranking according to sales of electric cars in front of VW, SaIC and BMW.
+The Nissan Leaf follows in second place in a global comparison with almost 500,000 electric cars sold.
+Position 3 occupies Tesla Model S with just over 300,000 new registrations.

 More about it here:

-Solar carport advice – planning and building with electricity storage as a solar charging station for electric cars
+Solarcarport advice – plan and build with electricity storage as a solar filling station for electric cars

 More and more people are thinking about purchasing a carport with photovoltaics.
 In combination with an electricity storage system, this type of solar system is developing into a real alternative for climate neutrality and at the same time as a sustainable energy source for electric vehicles such as e-bikes and the like.